orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 EIDA Nodes
 ~~~~~~~~~~

 Data access through EIDA (European Integrated Data Archive) is managed by `EIDA <https://www.orfeus-eu.org/data/eida/>`_.
 AdriaArray participants get immediate access via `FDSN <https://www.fdsn.org/webservices/>`_ (Federation of Digital Seismograph Networks) web services within `ORFEUS <https://www.orfeus-eu.org/>`_ (Observatories & Research Facilities for European Seismology) to permanent and temporary stations belonging to AdriaArray for research agreed upon by the Steering Committee for AdriaArray Seismology Group (`Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ ).
-Data of temporary AdriaArray on-shore stations delayed due to lack of telemetry and/or due to quality control procedures become accessible to AdriaArrayparticipants via FDSN web services as soon as possible, but not later than one year after acquisition.
+Data of temporary AdriaArray on-shore stations delayed due to lack of telemetry and/or due to quality control procedures become accessible to AdriaArray participants via FDSN web services as soon as possible, but not later than one year after acquisition.
 Rotated and timing-corrected OBS data become available via FDSN web services to AdriaArray participants as soon as possible, but not later than one year after recovery.

 .. image:: https://raw.githubusercontent.com/PetrColinSky/AdriaArray/master/AdA/MAPS/15AdAmembers.png